Directing and Producing Science and Natural History

 There is a strong emphasis on professional practice.
 This means that student projects will be expected to measure up to scientific scrutiny, as well as exhibition and broadcast standards.

 Students will carry out assignments in the specialist skills of long-lens, time-lapse and macro photography.
 In the 1st year, students will not only produce and direct, but also shoot and edit their 10-minute film.
-In the 2nd year they may opt to shoot their films, but they can also collaborate with composers, editors and sound designers when they make their 25 to 30 minute graduation films.
+In the 2nd year they typically shoot their films, but they also collaborate with composers, editors and sound designers when they make their 20 to 25 minute graduation films.

 As part of the course students will be exposed to the development and production challenges of specialist factual genres, such as Landmark/Blue Chip (interchangeable terms for high budget, high production value programming mainly used in a pure wildlife context), mini landmarks, Children’s, People and Nature, Live, Expedition films, Magazine formats, Obs-doc etc. In addition, there will be a focus on promoting cross-genre ideas to foster creativity.